Affine space

-Any vector space may be viewed as an affine space; this amounts to forgetting the special role played by the zero vector.
+Any vector space may be viewed as an affine space; this amounts to "forgetting" the special role played by the zero vector.
 In this case, elements of the vector space may be viewed either as points of the affine space or as displacement vectors or translations.
 When considered as a point, the zero vector is called the origin.
-Adding a fixed vector to the elements of a linear subspace (vector subspace) of a vector space produces an affine subspace.
+Adding a fixed vector to the elements of a linear subspace (vector subspace) of a vector space produces an affine subspace of the vector space.
 One commonly says that this affine subspace has been obtained by translating (away from the origin) the linear subspace by the translation vector (the vector added to all the elements of the linear space).
 In finite dimensions, such an affine subspace is the solution set of an inhomogeneous linear system.
 The displacement vectors for that affine space are the solutions of the corresponding homogeneous linear system, which is a linear subspace.
 Linear subspaces, in contrast, always contain the origin of the vector space.

 The dimension of an affine space is defined as the dimension of the vector space of its translations.
 An affine space of dimension one is an affine line.
 An affine space of dimension 2 is an affine plane.
 An affine subspace of dimension n – 1 in an affine space or a vector space of dimension n is an affine hyperplane.